ThilinaRajapakse/pytorch-transformers-classification/README.md

 This is the required structure.

-- guid: An ID for the row.
+- `guid`: An ID for the row.
-- label: The label for the row (should be an int).
+- `label`: The label for the row (should be an int).
-- alpha: A column of the same letter for all rows.
+- `alpha`: A column of the same letter for all rows.
 Not used in classification but still expected by the `DataProcessor`.
-- text: The sentence or sequence of text.
+- `text`: The sentence or sequence of text.

 ### Evaluation Metrics